Channel-wise Knowledge Distillation for Dense Prediction: Our Method

 The KL divergence is an asymmetric metric.
-From Equation \eqref{eq:cw2}, we can see if $\phi (y^{T}_{c,i})$ is large, the $\phi(y^{S}_{c,i})$ should be as large as $\phi (y^{T}_{c,i})$ to minimize the KL divergence; otherwise, if $\phi (y^{T}_{c,i})$ is very small, the KL divergence will pay less attention to minimize the $\phi(y^{S}_{c,i})$.
-Thus, the student network tend to produce similar activation distribution in the foreground saliency, while the activations corresponding to the background region of the teacher network would have less impact on the learning.
+From Equation \eqref{eq:cw2}, we can see that, if $\phi (y^{T}_{c,i})$ is large, $\phi(y^{S}_{c,i})$ should be as large as $\phi (y^{T}_{c,i})$ to minimize the KL divergence.
+Otherwise, if $\phi (y^{T}_{c,i})$ is very small, the KL divergence pays less attention to minimize the $\phi(y^{S}_{c,i})$.
+Thus, the student network tends to produce similar activation distribution in the foreground saliency, while the activations corresponding to the background region of the teacher network would have less impact on the learning.
 We hypothesize that this asymmetry property of KL benefits the KD learning for dense prediction tasks.